-During 2019, the risk in operative interruption caused by extreme weather events was managed and mitigated through the following measures (also forward looking measures): • Maintenance of a widespread supplier network with reduced dependency on single suppliers/areas; • Commitment of Zalando to positively impact the entire value chain having the top 300 brands/merchants (based on their emissions) to set science-based targets until 2025.
-In order to tackle climate change and reduce the probability of extreme weather events in the future Zalando set a sustainable strategy called do.MORE setting out the bold vision to be a sustainable fashion platform with a net-positive impact on the planet.
-In this context, 90% of the energy across all Zalando locations come from renewable sources.
-In addition, since October 2019 our own operations and all deliveries and returns are carbon neutral.
-Cost of response to risk: the 2m EUR refer to the budget that we have allocated for mitigating carbon emissions in 2020.
+During 2020, the risk in operative interruption caused by extreme weather events was managed and mitigated through the following measures (also forward looking measures): - Maintenance of a widespread supplier network with reduced dependency on single suppliers/areas; - Commitment of Zalando to positively impact the entire value chain having 90% of its suppliers (based on their emissions) set science-based targets until 2025.
+In order to tackle climate change and reduce the probability of extreme weather events in the future, Zalando adopted the sustainability strategy do.MORE setting out the bold vision to be a sustainable fashion platform with a net-positive impact on the planet.
+In this context, Zalando set science-based targets for Scope 1, 2 and 3 emissions under the Science Based Targets Initiative and in line with the 1.5 degree Paris Agreement on climate change.
+Moreover, all own operations source 100% renewable electricity since 2020.
+In addition, since October 2019 our own operations and all deliveries and returns are carbon neutral through these reduction measures and the purchasing of carbon offsets.
+Cost of response to risk: the approximately 2,8m EUR refer to the budget that we have allocated for mitigating carbon emissions in 2020.
+Our overall budget for sustainability initiatives will increase significantly for 2021.